goharbor/harbor-operator/docs/CRD/custom-resource-definition.md

   # database configurations.
   database:
-    # Set the kind of which database service to be used, Only support 'PostgresSQL' now.
+    # Set the kind of which database service to be used.
     kind: "Zlando/PostgreSQL" # Required
     # storage spec
     spec: # Required